Counselling in person for young people 17-18 & adults in Chester & Tarporley, Cheshire.

-Online and by phone nationwide
+Online and by phone, UK & Overseas

 You are not alone.
 You are seen.
 I am with you.
 You are not alone - Shonda Rhimes

-I work with adults of all ages and with young people aged 17–18, providing a safe, compassionate space where you can explore whatever’s on your mind.
 My approach is friendly, informal, and completely led by you—what you share, and when, is always in your hands.

 Therapy with me is a collaborative process.